Warning: use of this antenna is not recommended if you do not use

 2.

-live wire antenna, Earth connection to grounded cable conductor, cable
+live wire antenna, Earth connection to grounded cable conductor, cable plugged into AC outlet, Dec 24, 3 PM

 Station frequency (kHz)